-- 2. Catholic children who are resident in the parish(es) of St Joseph's. (see notes 3&11) - 3.
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident in the parish(es) of St Joseph's. (see notes 3&11) - 3.
 Catholic children who are resident in the parish(es) of St Joseph's for whom St Joseph's is the nearest Catholic school. (see notes 3&11) - 4.
 Other Catholic children. (see note 3) - 5.
 Other looked after and previously looked after children. (see note 2) - 6.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 7.
 Children of other Christian denominations whose membership is evidenced by a minister of religion. (see note 6) - 8.
 Children of other faiths whose membership is evidenced by a religious leader. (see note 7) - 9.
 Any other children.